Q: What is the Downtown Austin Alliance?

 Department and/or the Fire Department?

 A: Yes.
-The DAA prides itself on its advocacy role and its ability to work with the various City departments.
-While the DAA can't solve all problems, often DAA staff know just who to call to get a job done quickly or get a question answered.
+We pride ourselves on our advocacy role and ability to work with the various City departments.
+While we can't solve all problems, often Downtown Alliance staff know just who to call to get a job done quickly or get a question answered.

 Q: Can the Downtown Austin Alliance make rules

 A: No, only the Austin City Council can make rules for downtown.
-The DAA has facilitated many community stakeholder groups to study issues affecting downtown.
+We have facilitated many community stakeholder groups to study issues affecting downtown.
 Out of these have come recommendations to the City Council for new ordinances, and revisions to existing ordinances.

 Q: How does the Downtown Austin Alliance help